thoughtspot/thoughtspot.github.io/_reference/practice/pinboard-hyperlink.md

 ---
 title: [Add a hyperlink to a search]
-last_updated: 10/29/2021
+last_updated: 11/04/2021
 summary: “Learn how to add a hyperlink to a search.”
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 You can add a hyperlink directly within a search.
-Using the concat formula, you can create an external hyperlink, or link your answer to another Pinboard.
+Using the concat formula, you can create an external hyperlink, or link your answer to another Liveboard.

 ## How to add a basic hyperlink

 To add an external hyperlink in a search, follow these steps:

 1. Start a new search.<br/>
-Alternatively, choose to edit an existing answer from a Pinboard.
+  Alternatively, choose to edit an existing answer from a Liveboard.

 2. If the answer shows a chart, switch to **Table View**.<br/>